microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/providers.md

 In scennarios where you want to add Toolkit components to an application with pre-existing authentication code, you can create a custom provider that hooks into your authentication mechanism, instead of using our predefined providers.
 The toolkit provides two ways to create new providers:

-- Create a new `SimpleProvider` that returns an access token from your auhtentication code by passing in a function.
+- Create a new `SimpleProvider` that returns an access token from your authentication code by passing in a function.
 - Extend the `IProvider` abstract class.

 For more details about each one, see [custom providers](./providers/custom.md).